PLEASE NOTE THE INFORMATION BELOW IS OUR ‘NORMAL’ FORMAT – NOT CURRENTLY IN PLACE DURING COVID-19 RESTRICTIONS.

 Beginner Progression Classes

-At most of our class venues (see Venue Information for details on which venues are different), we run a beginner progression class in a separate room to the more challenging intermediate class.
+At most of our class venues we run a beginner progression class in a separate room to the more challenging intermediate class.
 The beginner progression class is included in the initial cost of the night, so please stay and take part.
-It is advisable to do BOTH classes – you should participate in the first class beforehand so that you have an idea of the moves that will be used in the second class.
+It is advisable to do BOTH beginner classes – you should participate in the first class beforehand so that you have an idea of the moves that will be used in the second class.

 The beginner progression class is a thorough, personalised revision of the beginner class with additional tips on the fundamentals of dance technique to consolidate your learning process.
 Plus, being a much smaller group you are able to ask the teacher questions about your dancing.